Tehhs/tdr/README.md

 # Todor

-Query your TODOs in your code
+Query your TODOs in your code.

+Install using `go install github.com/Tehhs/tdr@latest`

 # Features